Screening and Treatment

-Chances are, your child is not getting the two ingredients that are crucial for helping students learn to read:
+Chances are, your child is not getting the two crucial ingredients some children need to learn to read:

 - Phonemic Awareness Instruction and